danfranc0/File-System-Manager/README.md

 # File-System-Manager
 Project comes in 2 parts
 1. Library for reading and writing WAD files and creating and managing filesystems from these files.
-2. Daemon built using FUSE API to mount and implement the filesystem on Linux devices.
+2. Userspace aemon built using FUSE API to mount and implement the filesystem on Linux devices.

 ## Build Using Library
 ### Compile